leonxi/mitemp_bt2/README.md

 ## Todo

 - Integration Options
-  - Add auto discovery option, to control enable or disable discovery
+  - (Supported) Add auto discovery option, to control enable or disable discovery
-  - Add period option, to control period of fetching devices' data, default period is 15 minutes.
+  - (Supported) Add period option, to control period of fetching devices' data, default period is 15 minutes.
 Avoid frequent access to Bluetooth devices, resulting in high power consumption of them.
 - Known issues
-  - When installation, discoverred devices can not be displayed, and set their own areas.
+  - (Fixed) When installation, discoverred devices can not be displayed, and set their own areas.
-  - In devices list, area or name can not be modified.
-(Fixed)
+  - (Fixed) In devices list, area or name can not be modified.

 [releases-shield]: https://img.shields.io/github/release/leonxi/mitemp_bt2.svg
 [releases]: https://github.com/leonxi/mitemp_bt2/releases